Alan Hartley: Military career

-By the start of the Second World War he was commander of Rawalpindi District.
+By the start of the Second World War, Hartley was commander of Rawalpindi District.
 On 6 June 1940, he was appointed General Officer Commanding-in-chief Northern Command, India and promoted to lieutenant general.
-He was promoted to general in the Indian Army on 27 January 1941 and knighted in that year's Birthday Honours list as a knight commander of the Order of the Star of India (KCSI).
+He was promoted to general in the Indian Army on 27 January 1941 and knighted in that year's Birthday Honours list as a Knight Commander of the Order of the Star of India.
 In January 1942 he succeeded General Sir Archibald Wavell for a short time as Commander-in-Chief, India.
-Wavell was reappointed in March 1942 and Hartley was appointed deputy commander in chief.
+Wavell was reappointed in March 1942 and Hartley was appointed deputy commander-in-chief.
 In spring 1942 he was fighting the Japanese on the eastern border of India.
-He was appointed Knight Grand Commander of the Order of the Indian Empire in January 1944.
+He was appointed a Knight Grand Commander of the Order of the Indian Empire in January 1944.
 He retired 29 February 1944.

 Family

-In 1914 he married Phillippa, daughter of P. H. Osborne of Australia.
+In 1914 Hartley married Phillippa, daughter of P. H. Osborne of Australia.
 She was decorated with the Kaisar-i-Hind Medal in Gold in 1943.